Uneven bars: Injuries

 A study of competitive collegiate gymnastics injuries found that almost as many injuries occurred on uneven bars as on the floor.
 Falls from the bars can lead to serious injuries or paralysis; Taylor Lindsay-Noel was paralyzed during an attempted dismount from the apparatus in 2008.
+Poor facilities in under resourced countries can exacerbate the affect of a fall.
 On rare occasions, accidents have been fatal.
 In 2021, Séverine Emeraude Djala Abaka, a Cameroonian gymnast, died shortly before the African Championships, where she had intended to compete, after falling on her neck.